What is a resident assistant?

-- Developing new friendships (Community)
+Developing new friendships (Community)

-- Improved organization and time management skills (Responsibility)
+> - Improving organization and time management skills (Responsibility)

-- Growing personally through intentional leadership development and workshops for resident assistants (Integrity)
+> - Growing personally through intentional leadership development and workshops for resident assistants (Integrity)

-- Making a lasting impact at Penn State Altoona (Excellence)
+> - Making a lasting impact at Penn State Altoona (Excellence)

-- Enrolled as a current, full-time (minimum of 12 credits) Penn State student in good standing at the time of application
+> - Enrollment as a current, full-time (minimum of 12 credits) Penn State student in good standing at the time of application

-Application Process and Timeline
+> Application Process and Timeline

-Students who are interested in becoming RAs complete a thorough application and interview process prior to serving as a RA.
+> Please note that students interested in becoming RAs must complete a thorough application and interview process prior to serving as a RA.
 This process is only to apply to become an RA at Penn State Altoona.
 If you are interested in being an RA at another Penn State location, you must apply through the process for that specific location.
-This process includes completing an online application and interview, successful completion of the HIED 302 class.
+This process includes completing an online application and interview, and successful completion of the HIED 302 class.
 The application and interview are for a spot in the following semester’s HIED 302 class.

-A copy of your current class schedule and unofficial transcripts must be submitted to [email protected] in to consider your application complete and eligible for review.
+> A copy of your current class schedule and unofficial transcripts must be submitted to [email protected] in to consider your application complete and eligible for review.

-|Applications for the fall 2023 HIED 302 class are available on a rolling basis.
+> |Applications for the fall 2023 HIED 302 class are available on a rolling basis.
 The priority deadline for review is 5:00 p.m. on Friday, March 22, 2024.